 - If you or your children are having troubling skating, stay by the side and hold onto the rail.
 It will help you keep your balance if you start to fall.

 - Bring along some money to purchase hot chocolate or fill a thermos with some from home.
-You may want to try our favorite hot cocoa recipe.

 - Remember to bring your camera!